inviqa/kafka-outbox-relay/tools/docs/outbox-schema.md

 ### Indexes

-Aside from the primary key, there should be indexes placed on the following columns, to improve performance of outbox relay service:
+Aside from the primary key, there are indexes placed on the following columns, to improve performance of outbox relay service:

 * `push_completed_at`, non-unique (used by the relay service to determine the number of messages pending publish)